Area entertainment venue updates

 - The Virginia Theatre, Champaign; closed for renovation through Sept.
 30; 217-356-9063; thevirginia.org/.

-- Willow Ridge Winery, Shelbyville; Antics performs, Saturday, Aug.
-8; Groups of 50 will be separated in compliance with phase 4 guidelines.There will be an inside and outside bar, to avoid groups larger than 50 gathering in any location.
+- Willow Ridge Winery, Shelbyville; Papa Cork and the Cryin' Wine Babies perform, 5 p.m., Sat.
+Aug.
+15. Groups of 50 will be separated in compliance with phase 4 guidelines.There will be an inside and outside bar, to avoid groups larger than 50 gathering in any location.
 217-738-2323; www.facebook.com/WillowRidgeWinery/.

 Illinois moves to Phase 4: Here's what reopens Friday